Peter Hacks

-His success on the world stage – most notably with "Ein Gespräch im Hause Stein über den abwesenden Herrn von Goethe" (A Discussion in the Stein Home about the Absent Mr. Goethe) – led to his literary acceptance within GDR and West-Germany.
+His success on the world stage – most notably with Ein Gespräch im Hause Stein über den abwesenden Herrn von Goethe (English title: Charlotte) – led to his literary acceptance within GDR and West-Germany.

 Hacks was a communist and supported the East German government's 1976 expatriation of the singer Wolf Biermann.
 His correspondence with the communist historian Kurt Gossweiler has been published.